-It's not room-scale VR, but Rift owners can opt to purchase additional sensors to increase play space.
+It's not room-scale VR by default, but Rift owners can opt to purchase additional sensors to increase play space.

 3. PlayStation VR

 Interestingly, the PlayStation VR headset is the only VR headset for console gamers – Microsoft offers a way for gamers to play Xbox One games through the Oculus Rift, but it isn’t VR-enabled.
-Sony’s virtual reality offering launched in October 2016, and features a 5.7in OLED display that’ll provide gamers with low persistence and, consequently, less motion blur when being used.
+Sony’s virtual reality offering features a 5.7in OLED display that’ll provide gamers with low persistence and, consequently, less motion blur when being used.

 It also boasts ultra-low latency (18ms) and a 120Hz refresh rate, which is better than the Oculus Rift and the HTC Vive's 90Hz offering.
 It means that, theoretically, beautiful 120fps gameplay is possible, although we’re not sure the PS4 (or even the PS4 Pro) could handle it.